homemadearcade/zero/todo/BACKLOGTODO.md

 If a second update interval gets made with THE SAME INSTNACE ID?
 This kinda crazy

 ACTUALy i think basically if EACH time you power on the game, a new game instance is given to the lobby, it should work a lot like reset.
 Host always does it and they send the new id to everyone.
-If clients get a new id theyll be like 'oh shit alright'
+If clients get a new id theyll be like 'oh shit alright' Yes similar to sendResetGameEvent is sendPowerCycleGameEvent

+--